ShubhranshuArya/ShubhranshuArya/README.md

 ## 🚀 About Me

-Hello there!
-I'm **Shubhranshu Arya**, a software developer driven by an insatiable curiosity and a passion for creating innovative solutions that make a real difference.
-My journey in technology began with a fascination for how software can solve complex problems and improve lives.
-Today, I am a seasoned developer who thrives in challenging environments, constantly pushing the boundaries of what's possible.
+Hi, I'm **Shubhranshu Arya** , a developer based in London, specializing in financial technology with a focus on AI-driven solutions.
+With a background in full-stack development and an MSc. in FinTech, I’m dedicated to leveraging advanced technology to create impactful solutions that address real-world challenges.
+I love learning about new technologies and enjoy finding creative ways to use what I’ve learned to make a positive difference.

 ---